icaoberg/la-venganza-sera-terrible/README.md

 * `grep`
 * `wget`

-The first two are available in most \*nix like system, such as Ubuntu and MacOSX.
+The first two are available in most \*nix-like OS, such as Ubuntu and MacOSX.
 MacOSX comes with `curl` rather than `wget` but it can be easily installed using [Homebrew](http://brew.sh/).

 ## Usage
 You can use this script in two ways